alvarosaavedrad/html-components/README.md

 ## 📖 How-to

 Open `./src/index.html` to display all components.

-All images are located in `./src/assets/images/`.

-Binary files as images are managed with [Git LFS](https://git-lfs.github.com/).
+In order to code faster `live-server` package is used to refresh the browser automatically after every change.

 Web styling is made with [SCSS](https://sass-lang.com/) and keeping in mind [7-1 Sass Architecture](https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/7-1-sass-architecture) and [BEM pattern](https://css-tricks.com/bem-101/).

 To bundle all stylesheets use `npm run compile:sass`.
 Mind this command will run as a `watcher`.

-In order to code faster `live-server` package is used to refresh the browser automatically after every change.
+All images are located in `./src/assets/images/`.

+> ⚠️ Binary files as images are managed with [Git LFS](https://git-lfs.github.com/).

 ### Component 1️⃣